 Prior to applying the stain and finish, the whole chest was washed over with hot soapy water to remove any fingerprints and remnants of glue.
 The finish itself was built up over a period of days to allow it to harden and develop the required depth.

-The brass escutcheons and pear drop handles I purchased for this chest are investment (lost-wax) cast from original seventeenth-century examples.
-They are what the antiques trade use by the thousand, but they require a significant amount of work before being fit for use.
+The brass escutcheons and pear drop handles I purchased for this chest are cast – by the lost-wax process – from original seventeenth-century examples.
+They are what the antiques trade use by the thousand, but they often require a significant amount of work before being fit for use.

 Investment casting is very convenient for the likes of jewellers who want a multitude of identical rings etc., but when reproducing period furniture and restoring antique furniture, one doesn’t want a set of brasses that are exact replicas of each other.
 If the original has a flaw or other distinguishing mark, every item cast from it will inherit the exact same features – which in this instance, were diamond patterned indentations from when the original pear drop had, at some time, been tightly gripped in the jaws of a metalworking vice!

 I spent some four hours fettling the brasses to eradicate the embossed diamond pattern and better replicate the almost-identical-but-not-quite sand-cast examples that would have adorned a commensurate chest at the end of the seventeenth-century.
 The originals would likely have been either gilt or lacquered, but not wishing to prematurely curtail my existence on the auld sod, I decided not to attempt gilding these particular lilies: Instead, I opted to lacquer the brasses in imitation of gilt.
 As William Shakespeare famously wrote, “All that glisters is not gold…”